Marketing and Management

 Your future

 Our Marketing and Management degree prepares you for a variety of careers in business – as a professional marketer, manager or entrepreneur.
-It also qualifies you for exemptions from the Chartered Institute of Marketing and the Institute of Digital Marketing.
+It also qualifies you for exemptions from the Chartered Institute of Marketing and the Institute of Data and Marketing.

-86% of our Marketing and Management graduates were in work or further study within six months of graduating*.
+91% of our 2018/19 graduates were in work or further study within 15 months of graduating*.

 Our recent graduates have progressed to positions such as district manager, customer strategy consultant, digital marketing executive, and product development and marketing specialist for employers such as Abercrombie & Fitch, Accenture, Amazon, HSBC and Mercedes-Benz.